fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 permalink: /posts/images-on-the-web-the-big-picture/
 draft: true
 ---
-In modern web development there are a bamboozling number of ways to include an image on a web page.
-In this post I step through the various approaches, discussing how they evolved and try to unpick where they are appropriate.
+In modern web development there are a bamboozling number of ways to structure and style an image on a web page.
+In this post I step through the various approaches, discuss how they evolved and try to unpick where they are appropriate.

 ## Scope

 This article is primarily about the HTML `img` element.
 I might mention CSS background images at some point, but by and large I’m focusing on images as _content_ rather than decoration.

-Similarly I probably won’t mention _icons_ at all – I see them as a separate issue too – and I recommend you use inline SVG for those.
+Similarly I probably won’t mention _icons_ at all.
+I see them as a separate issue too and I recommend you use inline SVG rather than any image-based approach for those.

 ## Terminology

 ### Replaced element

-Lorem.
+The image element is a replaced element which means that the element is replaced by the resource pointed to by its `src` attribute.

 ### Aspect Ratio